Detribalization: "Ethnic Fraud" controversy

 In the United States, primarily white European Americans have claimed distant, usually, Cherokee ancestry, despite nonexistent, uncertain, or "thin" connections, sometimes via Cherokee heritage groups, which has been a subject of controversy.
-As scholar Kim TallBear notes, the tribal or ethnic groups which are often targeted by "race shifters" or "whites seeking Native American identity" are those which have acknowledged "histories of extensive 'admixture,' as geneticists would call it, with non-Native peoples," which has left these groups vulnerable "because 'Cherokeenees seems open to whiteness in ways that Navajoness [for example] does not. ...
+As scholar Kim TallBear notes, the tribal or ethnic groups which are often targeted by "race shifters" or "whites seeking Native American identity" are those which have acknowledged "histories of extensive 'admixture,' as geneticists would call it, with non-Native peoples," which has left these groups vulnerable "because 'Cherokeeness seems open to whiteness in ways that Navajoness [for example] does not. ...
 Cherokeeness is an ideal destination for race-shifting because the tribe has a history of cultural adoption, tribal exogamy, and relatively open standards of tribal citizenship.'"
 The "Cherokee princess" phenomenon exemplifies an aspect of this form of ethnic fraud.
 Lakota journalist Tim Giago has humorously reflected on this matter as follows:Good heavens!
 We (Indians) have heard it so many times in our lives.
 A white man or woman approaches (this usually happens after I have given a speech) and says, "My great grandmother was a Cherokee princess."
 Never a Cherokee prince, but always a princess.
 I suppose that is because none of these descendants of royalty wish to admit that their great grandmothers had an affair with a Cherokee male.
 Heaven forbid that a nice young white lady would ever cast an eye about an Indian man.Because of federally-imposed qualifications of tribal enrollment, in the form of blood-quantum laws, tribal citizenship since the 20th century has been complicated by "dominant cultural notions of race," which have "pushed or been pushed against tribal peoples' own ideas of belonging and citizenship."
 DNA tests or "genetic-ancestry tests" are increasingly becoming an issue for tribes as well.
 In 2010, several tribes reported at a "national tribal enrollment conference" that "they had received enrollment applications with commercially purchased genetic-ancestry test results included," despite the fact that "federally recognized tribes do not accept genetic-ancestry results as appropriate documentation for enrollment and do not advise applicants to submit such documentation."